SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/linking_shapes/Linking_a_shape_to_the_alarm_state_of_a_Data_Display_page.md

 > [!NOTE]
 > - The displayed alarm level will always follow the alarm level of the full data display page, it will not account for service context.
-> - This will create a subscription on all parameters so should not be used excessively.
+> - This will create a subscription on all parameters of the page, so only limited use is advised.